stevenupton/Marshall-Cavendish-Input-Spectrum/vol1/No05/readme.md

 5. Expenses program to enter all your expenses and subtract them from your income.
 Load  demo july.tap data.

 6. Demonstrates a basic alien game where the alien fires a missile and you have to defend your base using the shields.

+7. Demonstrate how to add to and use Arrays of 14 values output randomly.